Hard Drive 101

 Multiple-drive cases are an excellent solution for a large archive.
 Although they are larger, there’s less wiring clutter than with several single-drive cases.
 And once you have bought a big drive box, you can fill it with less-expensive internal drives, which you can later swap out for higher capacity drives as additional space is required.
 This is the arrangement that we currently favor.

-Figure 5 shows a four-bay external drive enclosure.
+FIGURE 5 shows a four-bay external drive enclosure.
 This is a trayless model for SATA drives.
 These units provide an easy way to add more storage to your computer.

 External hard drive interfaces

 The hard drive mechanism has its internal interface (PATA, SATA, SAS, or Fibre Channel), and the enclosure has one or more external interfaces as well.
 The external interface determines how the drive enclosure connects to the computer.
-There are three principal ones in use, and a few additional ones that are used in high-end systems.
+There are four principal ones in use, and a few additional ones that are used in high-end systems.
 Figure 6 shows a drive that has the three most common connection types.

-Figure 6shows an external drive with all the most common interfaces.
+FIGURE 6This photograph shows an external drive with all the most common interfaces.

 USB